WHAT YOU NEED TO KNOW

-It’s been two weeks since Typhoon Mawar hit Guam and the Commonwealth of the Northern Mariana Islands and many residents, including hundreds of military members and their families, are still without power and water.
+It’s been six weeks since Typhoon Mawar hit Guam and the Commonwealth of the Northern Mariana Islands.

-The Red Cross is distributing relief supplies such as clean-up kits, tarps, coolers, flashlights and personal hygiene supplies.
-More than 5,100 households have received relief supplies so far.
-Disaster workers are also supporting feeding on the islands and have provided more than 52,300 meals and snacks since the storm hit the islands.
+The Red Cross is supporting feeding on the islands.
+So far, disaster workers and partners have provided more than 319,000 meals and snacks since the storm hit the islands.

 Annual Disaster Giving Program (ADGP) Through the generosity of our American Red Cross Annual Disaster Giving Program (ADGP) and Disaster Responder members, the American Red Cross is prepared before disaster strikes.
 ADGP and Disaster Responder members help secure a reliable funding base for disaster relief services that enables the Red Cross to respond immediately, meeting the needs of individuals and families affected by disaster, regardless of cost.